FahzainAhmad/tailwindCSS-landing-page/README.md

 <h1> App Landing Page using TailwindCSS</h1>

-<p><strong>Disclaimer:</strong> This is a personal project and is not affiliated with or endorsed by the real company "mCash".
+<p><strong>Disclaimer:</strong> This is one of my personal projects and is not affiliated with or endorsed by the real company "mCash".
 I do not own the company and was not paid by that company.
 It is just a <strong>Personal Project</strong></p>

+Live view : <a href="https://mcashassignmentsite.000webhostapp.com">Click here to View Site!</a>

 <h2>Features 🚀</h2>